jbshep/conversational-python-legacy/chapters/ch3_loops.md

 This type of shorthand assignment construct works for most operators in Python.

-Beyond that observation, we note that the outer `while` loop is responsible for getting each student’s name.
+Beyond that observation, we note that the outer `while` loop is responsible for getting each student's name.
 The inner `while` loop retrieves each score and adds it to a sum.
 Once we exit the inner loop, we can calculate the average using the sum.
 We must be careful to make sure that there are any scores at all.
 If `count` were `0` and we divided by `0` without checking, our program